Testing with symptoms (PCR test)

-Protect yourself, your family and friends by self-isolating immediately and getting a Coronavirus test if you have a high temperature, a new, continuous cough, or have lost your sense of smell or taste.
+Protect yourself, your family and friends by self-isolating immediately and getting a laboratory-processed PCR test if you have a high temperature, a new, continuous cough, or have lost your sense of smell or taste.

-To book a test, visit the national portal:
+To book a PCR test, visit the national portal:

 Book a test